top of page

 We have a moral duty to understand God’s design:

-• How He created the adrenal system
+• How He created the adrenal system.

-• Mineral relationships He built
+• The mineral relationships He built.

-• To conform our lives to His natural order
+• To conform our lives to His natural order.

 This isn’t optional.